Click here for full view.

 About the Instructor

-.
-He conducts Notary Public Review Seminars at Columbia-Greene
+he has conducted Notary Public Seminars at Columbia-Greene Community College,

-As a witness-only Notary Signing Agent, Steven has processed hundreds of residential
+upon request.
+As a witness-only Notary Signing Agent, Steven has processed

-mortgage loan document packages on behalf of lenders, title companies and
+hundreds of residential mortgage loan document packages on behalf of lenders,

-settlement agents since 2007.
-In addition to being a commissioned notary,
+title companies and settlement agents since 2007.
+In addition to being a commissioned

 Here are eight screenshots to illustrate our online learning